206th (Canadien-Français) Battalion, CEF

 The 206th (Canadien-Francais) Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.

+History

 Based in Montreal, Quebec, the unit began recruiting during the winter of 1915/16 in the counties of Beauharnois, La Prairie, and Terrebonne.

 The battalion was absorbed into the 167th Battalion, CEF on August 17, 1916, while still in Canada.
 The 206th (Canadien-Francais) Battalion, CEF had one Officer Commanding: Lieut-Col. T. Pagnuelo.

-The 206th Battalion is perpetuated by Le Régiment de Maisonneuve.
+The 206th Battalion was initially perpetuated in 1920 by Le Régiment Châteauguay et Beauharnois (renamed to Le Régiment de Châteauguay in 1921).
+The perpetuation was transferred to Le Régiment de Maisonneuve in 1922.